 - Click Download Config to download the configuration file.
 If you have multiple Gateways, you are prompted to select which Gateway your ADFS resource is associated with.

 - Move the ADFS agent and the configuration file to the ADFS server.

 - Run the ADFS agent.

 Configure Your Server

 After you install the ADFS agent, you must enable MFA in ADFS for specific groups.
-MFA only works for the users that are a member of the ADFS groups that you select and a member of the AuthPoint groups with an access policy for your ADFS resource.
+MFA only works for the users that are a member of the ADFS groups that you select and a member of the AuthPoint groups with an authentication policy for your ADFS resource.

 The steps to enable MFA for ADFS groups are different based on whether you have a Windows 2012r2 server or a Windows 2016 server.